telerik/fiddler-everywhere-docs/capture-traffic/capture-from-android.md

 1. Open the **Android** tutorial and follow the instructions.

-The tutorial requires administrative privileges for the current user (on the Android device) to install Fiddler's Certificate Authority (CA)and to set manual proxy.
+The tutorial requires administrative privileges for the current user (on the Android device) to install the Fiddler certificate authority (CA) and to set manual proxy.
 Once the steps are executed, you can immediately capture HTTPS traffic from the remote Android device.

 ## Capturing Remote Android Traffic (Manual Setup)